jxiong21029/FantasticBitsAI/experiments/action_parameterization/results.md

 cloning as a proxy objective.

 It was found that the Von Mises distribution has numerical stability issues with small concentrations (less than 10^-3.5).
-However, if this issue is address (either with clipping or by adding a small constant e.g. 1e-3 to the concentration), then von Mises and Euclidean seem to have similar performance, while normalized Euclidean lags behind.
+However, if this issue is addressed (either with clipping or by adding a small constant e.g. 1e-3 to the concentration), then von Mises and Euclidean seem to have similar performance, while normalized Euclidean lags behind.